Toxic Town true story: What is the real-life scandal behind the Netflix drama?

 Up until the point that Hagen had provided Collins with the council material, Collins claimed that he hadn't had any information from the authority regarding the clean-up of the former steelworks land.
 Having that information proved crucial to understanding more about the case.

-Toxic Town will stream on Netflix from Thursday 27th February.
+Toxic Town is streaming now on Netflix.
 Sign up for Netflix from £5.99 a month.
 Netflix is also available on Sky Glass and Virgin Media Stream.

 Check out more of our Drama coverage or visit our TV Guide and Streaming Guide to find out what's on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.